zenith-dragon/ports/README.md

-# ports
+# Ports
+## About
-Attempts to port Qualcomm Snapdragon devices to Linux
+These are attempts to port some still unsupported Qualcomm Snapdragon devices to Linux.